TEQSA’s approach to compliance and enforcement

 - in extreme cases, TEQSA cancelling the provider's registration.

 While TEQSA prefers to engage cooperatively with providers to assure quality, and to rely to the extent possible on providers' own quality and assurance processes, TEQSA will actively pursue compliance and enforcement action where it deems it necessary to ensure the promotion and protection of students and the reputation of the higher education sector.
 TEQSA believes that most providers are willing and able to comply with the Standards and to deliver quality higher education to their students.
-TEQSA hops that, over time, the need for compliance and enforcement action will further reduce as ever more providers recognise the benefits of self-assurance and quality.
+TEQSA hopes that, over time, the need for compliance and enforcement action will further reduce as ever more providers recognise the benefits of self-assurance and quality.

 Further information about TEQSA's approach to compliance and enforcement can be obtained by emailing enquiries [at] teqsa.gov.au (subject: More%20information%20about%20compliance%20and%20enforcement)